Maximum penalized likelihood estimation in semiparametric capture-recapture models: Semiparametric mark-recapture-recovery models

-In what follows, we consider CJS models in which the likelihood is a function of survival, recapture and potentially also recovery probabilities.
-For a given individual $i$ and discrete capture occasions $t=1,2,\ldots$, we use the notation
+Suppose that there are $T$ capture occasions and $N$ observed individuals within the study period.
+The capture history for individual $i=1,\dots,N$ is $\{x_{i,t}:t=1,\dots,T\}$, such that \begin{linenomath*}

-Note that here we explicitly distinguish between ``recently dead'' individuals (death in $(t-1,t]$) and ``long dead'' individuals (death before $t-1$), and assume that only recently dead individuals can be recovered dead at a given capture event.
-This is a standard assumption within mark-recapture-recovery models, due to the decay of marks for identifying individuals once they have died.
-The extension to the case where it is possible for ``long dead'' individuals to be recovered is straightforward.
+\end{linenomath*} Note that for a given time $t$, we make the distinction between ``recently dead'' individuals (death in $(t-1,t]$) and ``long dead'' individuals (death before $t-1$), and assume that only recently dead individuals can be recovered dead at a given capture event.
+This is a standard assumption for mark-recapture-recovery data, due to the decay of marks for identifying individuals once they have died.
+The extension to the case where it is possible for ``long dead'' individuals to be recovered is straightforward (see for example \citealp{catfmn01}, and \citealp{kinl15}, for further discussion).

-This manuscript deals with scenarios in which some of the above quantities are modeled as functions of covariates.
-We distinguish three types of covariates: time-constant individual-specific covariates, time-varying global covariates and time-varying individual-specific covariates.
-If for example the survival probability, $\phi_{i,t}$, is modeled as a function of a time-varying and individual-specific covariate $w_{i,t}$, then a typical parametric model would be $\text{logit}(\phi_{i,t})=\beta_0+\beta_1 w_{i,t}$.
-For the other two types of covariates, either the subscript $i$ or the subscript $t$ can be omitted.
+We consider CJS models where the likelihood is a function of survival, recapture and potentially also recovery probabilities.
+For a given observed individual $i=1,\dots,N$ and discrete capture occasions $t=1,2,\ldots,T$, we use the notation: \begin{linenomath*}

+\end{linenomath*} For notational convenience, in what follows we drop the subscripts on individual $i$ when the parameters are common to all individuals at time $t$.